fengguangle/wp-theme-bg-photo-frame/readme.txt

 * Improve the theme design for the accessibility.
 = 1.2.1 - February 25 2016 =
 * Edited the theme source for the keyboard accessibility.
+= 1.2.2 - March 2 2016 =
+* Improve the theme source for the accessibility.

 == Credits ==